Search This Blog

 I will not bushwhack my way back

-to the tended garden: tame, never wild.
+to the too-tame tended garden:

-You will not meet me.
+You cannot, will not meet me.

-I stopped my stillness, my staying, my calling-to-be-found
+I stopped the stillness, my weeping—

-and I moved.
-Damn it,
+and I movedDamn it,

-I picked my own sorry way through
+I picked my own sorry path through,

-learning the names of every plant along the way
+learning the names of every plant along the way,

-knowing (now) which ones will poison, which will sustain—
+knowing (now) which ones will poison,

 ornaments and flowers will not do me, anymore.